Lobster Gnocchi with Tomato Cream Sauce (30 Minutes!)

 Up close shot of lobster meat in a pan with tomatoes underneath.

-Step 5: Add the lobster to the tomato sauce and stir to combine before adding the heavy cream.
+5. Add the lobster to the tomato sauce and stir to combine, then add the heavy cream.

 Up close shot of lobster meat in a pan with tomato cream sauce cooking.

-Step 6: Stir once more and bring the heat down to medium-low.
-Cook for 5-7 minutes until it is simmering and the sauce has combined nicely.
+6. Stir once more, then reduce the heat to medium-low.
+Cook for 5-7 minutes, until it simmers and the sauce has combined.

 Up close shot of gnocchi on top of lobster meat in a pan with tomato cream sauce cooking.

-Step 7: Take the pan off the heat and add the cooked potato gnocchi.
-Fold to combine and cover the gnocchi in the tomato cream sauce.
+7. Take the pan off the heat and add the cooked potato gnocchi.
+Fold to combine and cover the gnocchi in the tomato cream sauce

 Up close shot of lobster gnocchi with tomato cream sauce in a pan with two pads of unmelted butter.